Brandon Yip: Playing career

 The Avalanche drafted Yip in the 8th round, 239th overall in the 2004 NHL Entry Draft.
-He played amateur junior hockey with the Coquitlam Express of the BCHL before enrolling to play collegiate hockey with Boston University of the Hockey East.
+He played junior hockey with the Coquitlam Express of the BCHL before enrolling to play collegiate hockey with Boston University of the Hockey East.
 In his freshman year in 2005–06, Yip scored 31 points in 39 games and was named Hockey East rookie of the year.
 In his junior year with the Terriers in 2007–08, Yip served an indefinite suspension for breaking team rules before returning to finish with 23 points in 37 games.
 After winning the NCAA Men's Ice Hockey Championship with the Terriers in his senior year in 2008–09, Yip graduated from Boston University with high honors with a B.S. in criminal justice.

 On July 22, 2009, Yip signed a one-year entry-level contract with the Avalanche.
 Before his first pro season in 2009–10, Yip suffered a broken hand in a pre-season game that sidelined him for the first two months of the year.
 He made his professional debut with the Avalanche's American Hockey League affiliate, the Lake Erie Monsters, for a six-game stint.
 Colorado recalled him on December 19, 2009, to make his NHL debut in a 5-2 home win against the Columbus Blue Jackets.
 Yip scored his first goal three days later against Jonas Hiller of the Anaheim Ducks.
 In his first 22 games he scored 11 goals before suffering a separated shoulder against the Detroit Red Wings on March 1, 2010.
 Yip ended his 2009-10 campaign leading all rookies in goals per game average.
 After finishing second on the Avalanche in playoff scoring with four points against the San Jose Sharks in the conference quarterfinals, Yip was re-signed to a two-year contract on July 7, 2010.
 On November 6, 2010, he registered a Gordie Howe hat trick during a 5-0 victory over the Dallas Stars.

 During the 2011–12 season, after ten scoreless games with the Avalanche, Yip was placed on waivers and claimed by the Nashville Predators on January 19, 2012.
 On January 24, he had his debut for the Predators in a 3-1 victory over the Chicago Blackhawks.
 Yip established a role on the Predators lower checking lines, scoring 3 goals, including two in two games against his former club Colorado, and 7 points in 25 games.

 The Predators re-signed Yip to a one-year contract on June 21, 2012.
 In the lockout shortened 2012–13 season, Yip transitioned quickly to contribute 5 points in his first ten games of the campaign before finishing with 8 points in 34 games.
 He missed the final eight games of the year due to injury.